GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 space is "full width", per the CSS grid spec, a definite size or max-size must be provided.
 I've provided a max-size.

 The bug part of this is, why `89vw`?
-Because "it worked" for my layout..
-We're internally investigating why a more reasonable value, like `100vw` isn't sufficient.
+Because "it worked" for my layout… We're internally investigating why a more reasonable value, like `100vw` isn't sufficient.
 I learned a lot from this layout requirement.